Splendorr/Replacement-Kirby-3-Image-Kirbytag/README.md

 And this next one sets its own maxwith, for example to make sure the original size of an image is displayed.
 The image itself will be re-compressed on the server.
+This doesn't affect CSS layout, and you can still use the built-in width: option to style images inline.

 (image: example2.jpeg maxwidth: 5000)